smblott-github/tpick/README.md

 - Hit `SPACE` to add the `*` wildcard; so, super-fast matching of multiple parts of the thing you're looking for.
 - Two consecutive `q` characters quits (by default); super easy and quick to type.
+- Pick your favourite with one key, `;`.
+Use the `-f` option to set your favourite text.
+Then, when `;` is pressed, that text is added to the search.
+I use this for returning to my "home" tmux session.
 - And smartcase, of course.

 And here are a couple of examples...